pemue-git/pcb/WH-MDC05F3E5_comm/README.md

   * [bill of material](WH-MDC05F3E5_comm_v3.0_bom.xls)

 # Assembly
+__CAUTION__: Pin 1 marking of 4011B is a chamfer at the IC package, which is indication the position of pin 1.
 Necessary for the communication is an USB2serial converter (needed signals: 3.3 V, GND, RxD, TxD and __RTS__).
 The controller chip needs to be a [CP2102](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf) and __RTS__ pin needs to be available.
 The baud rate needs to be set to [960 baud](https://forum.fhem.de/index.php/topic,80916.msg729625.html#msg729625).

 # Modification